AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 >
 >As this point, if you added interactivity with only hyperlinked web pages, you are done.
 >
 >However, if you added any interactivity to trigger a Quickview, the thumbnails next to the interactive video are for display purposes only; they are not yet integrated with your existing Quickview.
-In such case, you must integrate the interactive video with the existing Quickview on your website.
+In such cases, you must integrate the interactive video with the existing Quickview on your website.

 **Example**